c-c-k/JBA-Python-core/helper_scripts/helper.md

        - solutions_dir: Track's solved questions dir.
        - question_template: track's question template.
      - If the required action is "question_paste":
-       - Set the track's solved questions dir and question template according to the question's programming language.
      - If the required action is "question_copy":
        - Set the track's solved questions dir and question template to None.
    - Execute requested action:
      - If the required action is "question_paste":
        - Archive the previously edited question.
+         - Choose the question's archive subdirectory according to the question's programming language.
          - Copy the currently edited question file to the solved questions' directory.
            - If the question's docstring contains the topic name use it for the subdirectory name, otherwise, use "unknown_topic" subdirectory name.
-           - If the question's docstring contains the question's name use it for the filename, otherwise, use "question_xxx" with xxx replaced with an integer incrementing for each nameless question in the relevant subdirectory.
+           - If the question's docstring contains the question's name use it for the filename, otherwise, use "question_xxx" with xxx replaced with the current numbber of "question_xxx" files in the relevant subdirectory.
            - For both subdirectory and file names, replace all spaces with underscores and remove all non-ascii characters, if the name remains empty or contains only underscores, treat it as if no name was present in the docstring.
        - Read the X selection clipboard which should contain the J.B.A topic question.
-         - TODO: decide on execution details after reading xclip and xsel man-pages.
+         - For the time being use xsel adjusted implementation based on the example at: https://stackoverflow.com/questions/43860227/python-getting-and-setting-clipboard-data-with-subprocesses .
        - Extract the question's elements from the question's text:
          - Start with a regex approach, if it proves troublesome switch to writing a specialized function.
          - The question copied from JBA should have the following structure: